Tax Strategies for Individuals

 Child and Dependent Care Credit

 Are you paying for child care so that you can work or attend to other matters?
-You can receive up to a $3,000 tax credit for qualifying expenses related to child care for a single child.
+You can receive a tax credit for qualifying expenses related to child care for a single child.
 The amount doubles for two or more children.

 The amount you receive depends on your qualifying expenses and adjusted gross income.
-For example, if your AGI is $15,000 or less, 35% of your childcare can be a tax credit.
-The percentage gradually drops as the AGI gets higher, but everyone is entitled to at least a 20% tax credit for child or dependent care expenses.
+The percentage gradually drops as the AGI gets higher, but everyone is entitled to a tax credit for child or dependent care expenses.

 However, the child care credit only applies to adults with earned income.
 Eligible expenses could come from a daycare business or individual that comes to your home to care for your child(ren).
 As an individual, you cannot claim this credit if you are married and filing separately.